jaimingulale-07/PROJECTS/README.md

 - **What It’s About**: Advanced image processing techniques implemented using MATLAB and Python, focusing on image enhancement, noise reduction, and feature extraction.
 - **Tech Stack**: MATLAB, Python (NumPy, OpenCV)
 - **Status**: [![Status](https://img.shields.io/badge/status-Completed-blue)]()
-*Dive into the report for the results and observations.*

 ---